jm12138/teco-ultralytics/docs/en/modes/train.md

 !!!
 Example "Multi-GPU Training Example"

-    To train with 2 GPUs, CUDA devices 0 and 1 use the following commands.
+    To train with 2 GPUs, SDAA devices 0 and 1 use the following commands.
 Expand to additional GPUs as required.

     === "Python"